 Understanding the conditions in which mold grows can help you understand how to prevent mold.
 Fortunately, those conditions essentially boil down to one common factor—moisture.

-My Pure Environment now has a location in Boston, MA.
-We provide mold inspection, mold testing, and mold remediation for the greater Boston area.
+My Pure Environment now has a location in Coeur d’Alene, Idaho.
+We provide mold inspection, mold testing, and mold remediation for the Coeur d’Alene area.
 Our Dry Fog technology kills mold spores on contact, and best of all, there’s no costly demolition in the process.
 Today we’ll discuss the best methods for mold prevention in your home.

 Prevent Moisture, Prevent Mold